 MTV Video Music Awards 2017 red carpet

-Kendrick Lamar arrives at the MTV Video Music Awards at The Forum on Sunday, August 27, in Inglewood, California.
-Lamar is nominated for eight awards this year.
+Kendrick Lamar arrives at the MTV Video Music Awards at The Forum in Inglewood, California, on Sunday, August 27.
+Lamar was nominated for eight awards this year.

 MTV Video Music Awards 2017 red carpet